BramVanroy/astred/README.rst

 Awesome Align requires PyTorch, like :code:`stanza` above.

 If it is installed, you can initialize :code:`AlignedSentences` without providing word alignments.
 Those will be added automatically behind the scenes.
-See `this example notebook`_ for more.
+See `this example notebook`_ [`Try on Colab <https://colab.research.google.com/github/BramVanroy/astred/blob/master/examples/full-auto.ipynb>`__] for more.

 .. code-block:: bash